auth0/docs/webapi.md

     <button onclick="window.Auth0.signIn({onestep: true})">Login</button>

-Once a user has logged in using the widget, Auth0 will callback your application and send the `access_token` and `id_token` through the URL hash, like this `@@account.callback@@#access_token=...&id_token=...`.
+Once a user has logged in using the widget, Auth0 will callback your application and send the `access_token` and `id_token` through the URL hash.
+This URL will look like this: `@@account.callback@@#access_token=...&id_token=...`.

-You can use the `access_token` to make an AJAX call to Auth0 backend to get all the user information, like the following code illustrates.
+You can use the returned `access_token` to make an AJAX call to Auth0 backend.
+For example, this code below will return the logged user information:

         var access_token = /access_token=([^&]*)/g.exec(window.location.hash);
         if (access_token) {